radumarias/rencrypt-python/README.md

 plaintext_len = enc.decrypt_into(cipertext, buf, 42, aad)
 plaintext2 = buf[:plaintext_len]
 assert plaintext == plaintext2

-# best practice, you should always zeroize the plaintext and key after you are done with them
+# best practice, you should always zeroize the plaintext after you are done with it
+enc.zeroize(plaintext)
+enc.zeroize(plaintext2)

 print("bye!")
 ```